 I’m Anya.
-I’m a mum of 2 brilliant bonkers boys, Maurice and Freddie, wife to Ben, and we live in South East London.
-I’m a health and wellbeing author and speaker particularly focused on women’s health and wellness, a Pilates teacher specialising in pregnancy and postnatal, and currently training to teach Mindfulness-Based Cognitive Therapy (MBCT) – which is the NICE-recommended treatment for depression and anxiety.
+I’m a mum of 2 brilliant bonkers boys, Maurice and Freddie, married to Ben, and we live in South East London.
+I’m an author and speaker particularly focused on women’s health and wellness, a Pilates teacher specialising in pregnancy and postnatal, and training to teach Mindfulness-Based Cognitive Therapy (MBCT) – which is the NICE-recommended treatment for depression and anxiety.

 Modern motherhood is relentless.
 Mums are expected to be all things to all people: to keep on top of all our children’s emotional and educational needs, have regular mani-pedis and a sparkling social life, plus climb to our stellar career – all without the wheels falling off.

 It’s hard to remain peaceful and balanced at all times when small children sit on your lap while you’re on the loo.
 Mothers’ Wellness Toolkit offers you calming tools for those days when you’re tearing your hair out and secretly want to escape out the bathroom window.
 Mind and body tools you can easily incorporate into your daily habits, to build your resilience and positivity.

 Life is all about balance and awareness, reality not perfection.

 I’ve been teaching Pilates for 10 years and practising it for longer.
 I’m evangelical about its magic powers for body balance and mindful mojo.
 I’m also a devoted yogi – Thailand is my happy place.
 For me, the body and mind are interconnected and inseparable: movement is a priority for my mental health if nothing else.
 A bit of space just for me.
 It’s not about having “the perfect body”, it’s about feeling better, stronger, happier.

 My personal toolkit for wellness, joy and balance: